Griffty/ConnectFour/README.md

 ## Usage

 To run the game, download and compile the project using Maven.
-Then, to run in CLI mode, use the following command start it in the terminal, or double click it to run with GUY mode.
+Then, to run in CLI mode, run in with a command like `java org.griffty.Main` / `java -jar ConnectFour.jar`, or double click it to run with GUI mode.

 ## Contribution